 How much does this program cost?

 There is no charge for this program.
-The Summer Strings Program is provided by the Treasure Coast Youth Symphony donor.
+The Summer Strings Program is a project of

 Who is eligible to attend?

 This program is designed for intermediate and advanced string players for the high school (including recently graduated high school) and middle school musicians.
 You must be able to play at the level of the Treasure Coast Youth Symphony.
 Please visit the audition page to see TCYS requirements.